top of page

 Janette tries a typical Tibetan dish called Chow Chow and Nick has a pizza and a very welcome pint of Kingfisher (or two)!

-Tibet is on Nick’s bucket list of places to visit and he really enjoyed the Tibetan vibe of this place.
-Janette liked that too but she found the narrow streets of McLeodganj a bit claustrophobic and felt that manny of the shops were a bit touristy, rather than for the locals.
+Tibet is on Nick’s bucket list of places to visit and he really enjoys the Tibetan vibe of this place.
+Janette likes that too but she finds the narrow streets of McLeodganj a bit claustrophobic and feels it's a bit too touristy for her.

 We’re now heading to the capital of Himachal Pradesh and the former summer capital of British India, Shimla.